MikeTaylor/palaeo-carnegie/submission/annals/proof/proof-comments.md

   * The length of the Carnegie Diplodocus
   * Documenting skeletal mounts
 * Acknowledgments
-* References
-* Tables
-* Figure Captions
+* Literature Cited

 **Secondly**, the manuscript contains four long quotes, the extent of which we indicated in the submission by indentation.
 In the present proof, these are typeset as normal paragraphs, so it's impossible to tell where they end.
 Some typographic convention is needed to mark these out.
 (We mentioned these individually below.)

 **Third**, it seems that every URL has been expunged from the manuscript.
-For the single URL in the body text, this leaves behind nonsense (as well as contravening one of the reviewer recommendations).
-But in the references, it's catastrophic, as for many of the referenced items the URL is the only way to find the material.
+For the single URL in the body text, this leaves behind unintelligible language (as well as contravening one of the reviewer recommendations).
+But in the references, it's much more severe, as for many of the referenced items the URL is the only way to find the material.

 **Fourth**, and least important, the illustrations often appear quite a long way away from  where they are referenced.
 For example, Figure 10 is referenced on page 10, but does not appear until page 14.
 We understand that page layout is an art and that many factors are involved, so that illustrations cannot always appear on or next to the page where they are first referenced, but we wonder whether some tightening is possible in this respect?